 (2) A license is valid only for the premises for which it was originally issued.

-E. A license is void and shall be returned to the Department by certified mail if the program ceases to provide services to residents for a period of 120 consecutive days.
+E. A license is void and shall be returned to the Department by certified mail if the program ceases to provide services to residents for a period of 120 consecutive days, except in emergency situations where the Department has notified the program.

 F. Surrender of License.